Dealing with a Disaster at Home

 Flooding in Nashville, May 2010

-From Lebanon to Bellevue, downtown Nashville to Antioch and all areas inbetween, the challenges facing our communities are daunting, but I am committed to ensuring that we emerge from this disaster stronger and more vibrant than ever.
+From Lebanon to Bellevue, downtown Nashville to Antioch and all areas inbetween, the challenges we faced during the flood of 2010 were daunting.
+But our community worked together and emerged from this disaster stronger and more vibrant than ever.

-Thanks to the dedication of local officials and thousands of volunteers, we've had the best community response ever to any disaster.
-Now my job is to make sure that the federal government responds with the same determination.
+Thanks to the dedication of local officials and thousands of volunteers, we had the best community response ever to any disaster.
 We should also examine what could have been done differently in the days and weeks prior to the flooding.

 Federal Assistance Available